mdcdi1315/mdcframework/README.md

 #### Source code used in the Project (Licenses for all the used code , among with the Project's one , are located to LICENSE file):
 - Http Library by j6mes at http://github.com/j6mes/httplib

-  (NOTE: The underlying API used for .NET 7 is deperecated and will be shipped as a seperate library).
+	NOTE (1): The underlying API used is deprecated for .NET 7 and is shipped as a seperate library.

+	NOTE (2): This project will be removed from MDCFR after 1.5.7.0 because it is written crudely and not updated since 2012.
 - Zstandard archive format repository (Implemented on my own as a wrapper for the library) at http://github.com/facebook/zstd .
 - xxhash non-cryptographic hash algorithm (Implemented on my own as a wrapper for the library) at http://github.com/Cyan4973/xxhash .
 - CRC Implementation by nullfx at http://github.com/nullfx/NullFX.CRC .